celery-payroll/git-release/README.md

 cd git-release
 ```

-### make syslink so you can run it from everywhere
+### make symlink so you can run it from everywhere
 ``` bash
 ln -s git-release /usr/local/bin/git-release
 ```